-B. Students should be able to demonstrate how to find and distinguish/evaluate/cite appropriately valid sources of scientific and other information online and offline

-There should be evidence that students are able to collect, sort and protect/backup personal online resources, including issues of intellectual property; demonstrate competence in the use of reference management systems; understand and avoid plagiarism; understand the importance of personal integrity; and make the most of social media opportunities for networking responsibly

-C. Students are given the opportunity to develop, and recognise a range of skills that enable them to consider/approach problems critically, confidently and independently
+- B. Students should be able to demonstrate how to find and distinguish/evaluate/cite appropriately valid sources of scientific and other information online and offline.
+There should be evidence that students are able to collect, sort and protect/backup personal online resources, including issues of intellectual property; demonstrate competence in the use of reference management systems; understand and avoid plagiarism; understand the importance of personal integrity; and make the most of social media opportunities for networking responsibly - C. Students are given the opportunity to develop, and recognise a range of skills that enable them to consider/approach problems critically, confidently and independently throughout a degree programme.
+Institutions should provide evidence that the opportunity for the development of these skills at all levels of degree programmes so that students graduate as creative and effective problem-solvers.

-The curriculum should show evidence of integration and reinforcement of problem solving skills throughout a degree programme.
-Institutions should provide evidence that the opportunity for the development of these skills are at all levels of degree programmes so that students graduate as creative and effective problem solvers.
+The curriculum should show evidence of integration and reinforcement of problem-solving skills throughout a degree programme.
+Institutions should provide evidence that the opportunity for the